MIT Unveils New Material That's Strongest and Lightest On Earth

 But, impressive research and I hope they keep going with it.

 Another choice by application.
-Steel is machinable (Score:2)
+Steel is machinable (Score:3)

 I doubt *any* material will completely replace steel.
 The particular properties of steel, it's strength combined with easy machining and reasonable cost will always be right for some applications, much as brass is still used.
 Steel didn't completely replace brass, carbon fiber didn't completely replace steel, and this new material won't completely replace any of it's predecessors.